 You will see this toolbar appear on the top left of the plan view window:

-New breakline button Start New Breakline
+New breakline button Add a breakline

-Delete a breakline button Delete a Breakline
+Delete a breakline button Delete a breakline

 Close Toolbar button Click this button to close the Road toolbar

-New Breakline button Start New Breakline
+New Breakline button Add a breakline

 The image below shows a road with a strange surface.
 The triangles have formed all the way across the road surface in between the 3D points on the centreline.
 We need to add a breakline between the 3D centreline points to stop this from happening.